Bleed for This: Plot

 Against his doctor's recommendation, Vinny opts to be fitted with a Halo, a medical device consisting of a circular metal brace screwed into his skull in four spots and propped up with four metal rods.
 This would allow him to regain movement in his neck, which could allow him to box again.
 Despite Vinny's optimism, Rooney is skeptical and refuses to train him any further.
 Disobeying his doctors' advice, Vinny begins to work out in his basement.
 He tells Kevin, who finally agrees to help after realizing how much boxing means to Vinny.
 Angelo eventually catches them, and kicks Kevin out of the house.

 Six months after the accident, Vinny is ready to have the halo removed.
 He chooses to endure the pain of having the screws removed without taking any sedatives.
 In his comeback match, it is confirmed that Vinny will once again fight Durán.
 The fight is held in Las Vegas, in 1990.
 In the first six rounds, Vinny struggles to match the more fit and better conditioned Durán.
-Then suddenly — inspired by his own tenacity — Vinny lands a good punch late in the fight.
+Suddenly inspired by his own tenacity, Vinny lands a good punch late in the fight.
 Vinny eventually wins, via 12-round majority decision (114-114, 115-113, 115-113).

 In the final scene, Vinny is interviewed by a journalist.
 She asks him about the biggest lie he was ever told as a boxer.
 Vinny pauses, then says the biggest lie is, "It's not that simple".